kickstartcoding/heroku-getting-started/djangoadmin_startproject.md

 While things will be mostly working now, it's using the default SQLite database which has many drawbacks and is not intended for "use in production" or use outside of development on your local computer.
-Check out the
+Keep on reading on how to solve this.

 ## Tip: Postgres on Heroku